 Made from recycled paper products and virgin Kraft.
 Material is ground and combined with other materials in a beater to form pulp.
 The pulp is then spread on a screen to remove excess water.

-Chip boards which have two or more lighter weight boards glued together to forma a thicker sheet.
+Chipboards which have two or more lightweight boards glued together to form a thicker sheet.

-A board in which stain is applied to only one side of a chip board side.
+A board in which stain is applied to only one side.

-Chipboard to which a layer of bleached (white) pulp has been added also can be applied to both sides.
+Chipboard to which a layer of bleached (white) pulp has been added.
+Can be applied to both sides.